MicrosoftDocs/VBA-Docs/api/Excel.Workbook.InactiveListBorderVisible.md

 ## Remarks

-Setting this property will affect all the lists that are on the worksheet.
+Setting this property affects all the lists that are on the worksheet.

 ## Example

 The following example hides the borders of inactive lists in the workbook.

 ```vb
 Sub HideListBorders()